-Optimize Kling AI performance for speed and quality.
-Use when improving generation times, reducing costs, or enhancing output quality.
-Trigger with phrases like 'klingai performance', 'kling ai optimization', 'faster klingai', 'klingai quality settings'.
+Optimize Kling AI for speed, quality, and cost efficiency.
+Use when improving generation times or finding optimal settings.
+Trigger with phrases like 'klingai performance', 'kling ai optimize', 'faster klingai', 'klingai quality settings'.

 Does it follow best practices?